IBM-Cloud/ansible-collection-ibm/docs/ibm_pi_network_info.rst

     None

+  pi_cloud_instance_id (True, str, None)
+    None

+  cidr (False, str, None)
+    None

+  pi_network_name (True, str, None)
+    Network Name to be used for pvminstances

   ibmcloud_api_key (True, any, None)
     The API Key used for authentification.
 This can also be provided via the environment variable 'IC_API_KEY'.

   ibmcloud_region (False, any, us-south)
     Denotes which IBM Cloud region to connect to

+  ibmcloud_zone (False, any, None)
+    Denotes which IBM Cloud zone to connect to in multizone environment.
+This can also be provided via the environmental variable 'IC_ZONE'.